 Relationship with other Kafoka

-The jaseli’s role is to care for their community, meaning that many jaseliwu provide their services (whether that constitutes giving advice, mediating social exchanges, planning events, educating children, or providing musical entertainment) to members of all kafonu.
+The jaseli’s role is to serve their community, meaning that many jaseliwu provide their services (whether that constitutes giving advice, mediating social exchanges, planning events, educating children, or providing musical entertainment) to members of all kafonu.

 The highest profile jaseliwu work closely with powerful manga koronu, serving as their advisors, confidants, and mouthpieces.